innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0060  - ODIC and SQL, Ruby  Scripts for Importing InfoSewer to ICM/Step01_readme.md

 2. Import the file NODE.CSV in the IEDB folder using the ODIC and the CFG file Step01_InfoSewer_Node_csv.cfg

 This imports all nodes, manholes, chambers, outlets and wet wells into ICM.
 What should you expect to see on the GeoPlan of ICM?
-The node, the x, y, each node has a user_text_10 of WW.
-This will be changed later as we import the node hydraulic information.
+Nodes have X-Y coordinates and each node has a user_text_10 of WW.
+This will be updated later as we import the node hydraulic information.

 ![Alt text](./media/image-24.png)